Costs for Portable Air Conditioners

-If you have a large area to cool, especially if installation is complicated, and only need it cooled for a limited time, you might consider renting.
+If you have a large area to cool, especially if installation is complicated, and only need it cooled for a limited time, consider renting.
 Rental companies can design, install and remove equipment for events lasting from one hour to one year, or longer.
-Some of them are on call 24-hours a day in case you have any problems with your rental.
-Some rental companies have trained specialists to help design a custom cooling solution tailored to your special needs.
+They typically maintain their own units, saving you headaches, and some are on call in case you have any problems with your rental.

-If you're interested in renting, prices start around $200 USD for a 1-ton unit for a weekend.
-Allow another $200 to cover delivery, basic set-up and pick-up for this sized unit.
-Sizes for rentals range all the way up to 400-tons, or you can rent custom-engineered solutions for the most complicated circumstances.
+Prices to rent start about the same as purchasing – $300 USD for a 1-ton portable air conditioner for a weekend.
+Allow another $300 to cover delivery, basic set-up and pick-up.
+Sizes for rentals range all the way up to 400-tons.
 Many units can be rented indefinitely.

 The cost to operate your unit may be a deciding factor in your choice of a portable air conditioner.
 You can get this estimate by figuring the unit’s electricity use.

 Electricity use is determined by the amount of watts (“wattage”) your portable air conditioner uses.
 When you buy electricity you are charged by the kilowatt-hour (kWh).
 Using 1,000 watts for 1 hour equals one kilowatt-hour.